EarthyYL/3DRenderer/README.md

-Personal project - simple 3D renderer in Python for .obj files For my own learning; I wanted to do it from scratch so it's not very efficient
+Personal project - simple 3D renderer in Python for .obj files

 Click to rotate, shift-click to pan
 Scroll to zoom